 Today, I would like to talk about what I call "First Chapter Syndrome."
 This might already be a term coined by a smart person who has done actual research.
 My research comes from experience and the woes I've heard from fellow writers who can't just move past that first chapter.
 The first chapter is hard.
 It's excruciating.
 It bleeds you dry.
 Let me tell you a little secret.

-Yes, I know!
-That's because I think it's done and then I realize that it's not.
-And this is bad.
-Quite bad.
-Probably a sign of my amateur-ness.
-In the 2+ years it's taken me to be comfortable with the first chapter, I've realized things.
+I know, I know!
+I've since realized things.
 I'm always realizing things, aren't I?
 That is why I'm a huge proponent of "Do everything wrong at first so that afterward you can do everything right."
-For instance: The way I wrote my first draft?
+For instance: The way I wrote my first draft of The Trace?
 Totally wrong.
 But that's a discussion for a future blog post. *Makes mental note to self.*

 Here are three (and only three!) of the things I have learned that prevent writers from succeeding in that first chapter.

 If I can't hook readers within the first chapter, I'm a failure as a writer.

 As my mom says, "If there isn't a dead body on the first page, I'm not interested."
 This is something I'm still grappling with.
 The stubborn part of me says, "It's not my fault that we live in a world of instant-gratification.
 It's not my fault if people don't feel like reading a few chapters before they get hooked.
 I've fallen in love with books that had slow beginnings.
 If I had to force myself through the first twenty pages of Great Novel, so should everyone else when it comes to reading my book!"